 Before becoming Dr. Joseph D. Levy, his high school friends called him "Books".
-This nickname came from regularly doing homework and pleasure reading during a free period his friends would socialize or play games.
-More desire than discipline, Joe was a high achiever with an appetite to expand his knowledge.
+This nickname came from regularly doing homework and pleasure reading while his friends would play games.
+More desire than discipline, Joe was a high achiever with an avid appetite for learning.

 Joe has extended his passion for learning, development, and outcome-oriented success through a career encouraging a learner-centered approach to achieving goals.
-Leveraging industry and organizational context, his scholarship and work promotes accountability and data-informed decision-making toward equitable outcomes.
-Joe loves to showcase his eclectic interests and experiences to promote quality, justice, and organizational effectiveness in relatable ways.
+Leveraging industry and organizational context, his scholarship and work promotes strategic operations, values-based accountability, and data-informed decision-making toward equitable outcomes.
+Joe loves to showcase his eclectic interests, experience, and enthusiasm to promote quality, justice, and organizational effectiveness in relatable ways.

 Formats: Comfortable engaging large or small groups with in-person or virtual sessions.
 Open to conducting recorded sessions.

 Topics: Assessment and evaluation; reporting and data-informed action; strategic planning; learning and development (strategy, training facilitation, curriculum design); accreditation and compliance; advancing justice and equity efforts; and more!
 Inquire for additional or custom topics.

 Topical | Motivation | Professional Development

 Having professional experience with topics others may find boring, mandated, stressful, or generally consider unrelated to their purpose, Joe has honed his style finding ways to engage an audience through enthusiasm, humor, relatable examples, and purposeful messaging to both empower individuals and encourage action.

 You likely have some student learning outcome statements — that is, statements that reflect what skills or knowledge sets you want students to learn as a result of your office or division’s programming.
 You may have created these statements because someone told you to, because you were...